 The major differences between the jobs held by the full-time equivalent local workers of the Coorong District Council area and South Australia were:

-- Transport, Postal and Warehousing (+11 full-time equivalent local workers)
+- Public Administration and Safety (+8 full-time equivalent local workers)